If you grew up in the 60s and 70s you probably learned these life lessons rarely taught today

 4. You don’t need much to be happy

 Most families in that era weren’t wealthy, yet people often look back on those years with deep fondness.
 Why?
-Because joy came from simple things: riding your bike until dark, playing board games with the family, or listening to the radio together.
+Because joy came from simple things: riding a bike until dark, playing board games with the family, or listening to the radio together.

 The consumer culture hadn’t yet fully taken over.
 Happiness wasn’t found in stuff—it was found in moments.